georgiee/coding-for-kids/slides.md

 ---
-^ There was a timeline where they could easily animate a red ball bouncing around.
+^ They could easily animate a red ball bouncing around.

 ^ Must have looked like this.